Tavernier Blue

 The Tavernier Blue was the precursor diamond to the Blue Diamond of the French Crown (aka the French Blue).
-Subsequently, most scholars and historians believe that it was re-cut and, after a disappearance and reemergence into the public forum, was renamed the Hope Diamond.
-It is believed to have been a Type IIb diamond.
+Subsequently, most scholars and historians believed that it was re-cut and, after a disappearance and reemergence into the public forum, was renamed the Hope Diamond.

+In December 2007, the French mineralogy professor François Farges found in the reserves of the Muséum national d'histoire naturelle the lead model of the Tavernier Blue.
+This model came around 1850, and was given by the Parisian jeweller Charles Achard, who explained that the Anglo-Dutch collector Henry Philip Hope was the owner of the original stone.
+Moreover, the size of the model definitively proved that the Tavernier Blue was bigger than the Hope.
+This latest piece of evidence proved that the widely held suspicions about the origin of the Hope Diamond were correct.

 Diamond details

 Weighing 112 3/16 old French carats, the crudely finished gem was described by the French gem dealer Jean-Baptiste Tavernier as being "violet" in color. and of perfect clarity.
+It is believed to have been a Type IIb diamond.

-The diamond was certainly Indian in origin and likely sourced by Tavernier in 1666 at the Kollur mine in the Guntur district, Andhra Pradesh.
+The diamond was certainly Indian in origin and likely sourced by Tavernier in 1666 at the Kollur mine of the Qutb Shahi dynasty's Golconda kingdom in today's Guntur district, Andhra Pradesh.
 The stone, only slightly finished at this time, was eventually cut to present a more diamond-like appearance, in 1775.

 Background and history

 Tavernier was a French traveler and trader who returned to France from India with many of the largest gems of the era.
 He primarily sold merchandise to French royalty and the aristocracy.
-Tavernier sold the Tavernier Blue to Louis XIV of France for cash.
+Tavernier sold the Tavernier Blue to Louis XIV for cash.
 He also received a Patent of Nobility as part of the sales price.

 The original stone was set into a cravat-pin in 1674, and became a central element in the elaborate Order of the Golden Fleece pendant in 1715.
 It and the fleece were placed into the French Crown Jewels in 1749.
 The Tavernier Blue was removed from the fleece and re-cut by court jeweler Jean Pitau into the 68-carat French Blue in 1775, on the orders of Louis XV.
 It was then returned to the Crown Jewels.

 The French Blue was stolen from the French Crown Jewels in 1792 during the turbulence of the French Revolution.
 It is generally believed that after the theft, the stone was cut into the 45.52-carat Hope Diamond and several smaller stones in an attempt to prevent its proper identification.
 This provenance was accepted by many historians and gemologists for years and was supported by research with 3D imaging and prototyping technology in 2005.